devchallenges-io/curriculum/1-fundamentals/3-command-lines/1-command-line-basics.md

 2.  **Resource Consumption**: CLIs generally consume fewer system resources than GUIs, as they don't need to render complex graphical elements.
 3.  **User Control**: Advanced users often prefer the precision and control offered by command lines, allowing for complex task automation not available through GUIs.

-Understanding these aspects paves the way for harnessing the full potential of command lines, particularly in environments where speed, efficiency, and automation are paramount.
-Next, delve into the practical steps for getting started with CMD commands to manage files, navigate directories, and configure system settings.
+Understanding these aspects paves the way for harnessing the full potential of command lines, particularly in environments where speed, efficiency, and automation are crucial.

 ## 2. Getting Started with CMD Commands